songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

     }
 ```

-Unlike single decision, it does not have label and explanation.
+Unlike single decisions, it does not have label and explanation.
 More precisely,
 getting a label from a multi-decision returns `null` and getting an explanation
 from a multi-decision throws an unsupported operation exception.
+In my opinion,
+the `Decision` base class is too vague and we shouldn't return null or raising an
+exception.
+But that's a design choice and probably does not matter as this system
+is internal to Elasticsearch.

 ## Lifecycle